Zankoku-Okuno/unicoder/README.md

    instead of being equivalent to `"\n" ++ "eq"`.
 I conjecture that there is no way to solve this problem without sacrificing idempotence.
  * I've made little attempt to ensure safety, other than using Haskell.
-Make backups if you are wary (and you editor doesn't already).
+Make backups if you are wary (and your editor doesn't already).

 Thankfully, the pitfalls are realistically enumerable.